petk/php-build-system/docs/autotools.md

 This will compile, link and also run the program to check if the return code is 0.

-Issue with `AC_RUN_IFELSE` is when doing so called cross-compilation.
+Issue with `AC_RUN_IFELSE` is when doing so-called cross-compilation.
 That is building C software on one platform with purpose of running it on some other platform.
 In this case the program cannot be run and we cannot be sure of if it is running successfully or not.